 For over 30 years, Houston Area Community Services and Bering Omega have worked to bring health services to an underserved population of Houston.
 In November of 2016, Houston Area Community Services and Bering Omega merged to join forces as a Federally Qualified Health Center (FQHC) under the new name Avenue 360 Health & Wellness.

 The new name is a representation of a literal avenue—a path one takes to get to their destination.
 It is a point of access.
-Together, we guide our patients so they are able to reach better health outcomes and attain a better life.
+Together, we guide our patients so they are able to reach better oral, physical and mental health outcomes and attain a better life.
 But individual paths are not linear and we provide a full range of services to promote a 360-degree approach to healthcare.
-No matter what path our patients are on, Avenue 360 is there to support them and give them the care they need.
+No matter what path our patients are on, Avenue 360 is there to support them and give them the resources and care they need.

 We care for the whole person, the whole community and the whole city—we’ve done this for decades and will continue to do so for decades more.

 Before Avenue 360 Health & Wellness existed, Houston Area Community Services, a not-for-profit 501(c) (3) organization, was established in 1998 to provide affordable, quality medical care, a pharmacy, behavioral health services and living assistance to individuals and families residing in Harris County and the surrounding areas.